iain/scripted/README.md

 ### Known issues

-* Works on MRI 1.9 and Rubinius in 1.9 mode.
+* Works on MRI and Rubinius.
 * JRuby might have problems running shell commands.
 * JRuby doesn't always allow you to compile C extensions, so you cannot install Faye.
 Use a different Ruby implementation or use the Node.js version.
-* Ruby 1.8 won't run commands in the right order, because of unsorted hashes.
 * To get color in RSpec, use the `--tty` switch, or RSpec will not believe the shell supports color.
 * Use the `--color` switch for Cucumber.